 Day 19 : Headwind and rain

-In the morning we woke up and quickly packed our stuff so we could leave.
-While we were doing so a bunch of people were watching us from the entrance.
-After a while one of them walked up to us to inform us we really couldn't stay, because it was a parking lot for travelers.
-We were looking at each other thinking we were the only real travelers on the entire parking lot, but didn't say anything.
-The man said we normally would have had a big problem, but because we were leaving right away it was OK.
-The way he said it made is seem like he meant we would have a big problem with them, rather than the police.
-Everyone there also looked like stereotypical maffia gypsies from the movie.
+In the morning, we woke up and quickly packed our stuff to leave.
+While doing so, a bunch of people were watching us from the entrance.
+After a while, one of them walked up to us to inform us we couldn't stay because it was a parking lot for travelers.
+We looked at each other, thinking we were the only real travelers in the entire parking lot, but we didn't say anything.
+The man said we usually would have had a big problem, but it was OK because we were leaving immediately.
+The way he said it made it seem like he meant we would have a big problem with them, rather than the police.
+Everyone there also looked like a stereotypical mafia from the movie.

 Before Bram woke up the guy in this picture came over to talk with me.
 He stood there for an entire hour, but I understood only a few things.
-When we were leaving he walked after us.
+He walked after us when we were leaving.

 We quickly cycled back towards Toul to get food at the first store we could find.
 It was an incredibly gross and old store that fitted right in with the rest of the neighborhood.
 We quickly bought some stuff and then continued.
-Five minutes later we passed the parking lot where we had slept again and the same guy was looking at us.
-We couldn't help laughing and quickly cycled on.
+Five minutes later we passed the parking lot where we had slept again and the same guy was monitored us.
+We couldn't help but laugh and quickly cycled on.

-We continued and about 50 km later we stopped at a Cora supermarket.
+We continued and about 50 km later stopped at a Cora supermarket.
 We bought the entire store, including bread, candy, fruit, water, juice, a salad, and much more.
 Outside we ate everything while it started to drizzle.
-When we left it was dry, however, a little later it started to rain while the strong head wind was also still present.
-Fortunately the rain didn't last very long and the landscape finally became flatter again.
+When we left it was dry, however, a little later it began to rain while the strong headwind was also still present.
+Fortunately, the rain didn't last very long, and the landscape finally became flatter again.
 After 140 kilometers we arrived at the village with our intended campsite.
-There was a clear sign indicating it as well as a place selling fries, now we just needed to get some money.
+There was a clear sign indicating it and a place selling fries.
+Now we just needed to get some money.
 None of the three ATMs in the village worked.
-As we just had enough money left for the campsite we decided to just go there directly.
-After some searching and asking around it turned out that, even though the signs where still there, the campsite had been gone for two years.
+We just had enough money left for the campsite, so we decided to go there directly.
+After some searching and asking around, it turned out that even though the signs were still there, the campsite had been gone for two years.
 Sigh... on to the next village.

-After cycling another 20 kilometers we discovered that campsite did exist.
+After cycling another 20 kilometers we discovered that the campsite did exist.
 We pitched our stuff, showered, and ate all the food we had bought.
-After some calculations we realized that just this evening we ate over 1500 kcal per person, while we had already eaten three full meals today.
+After some calculations we realized that just that evening we had eaten over 1500 kcal per person, while we had already eaten three full meals before.
 When we went to sleep I heard some guys walking past, and again a half hour later, but I didn't give it much attention.